finos/community/README.md

 ## Join the FINOS Slack
-Join the FINOS Project, SIG and wider community conversation in the FINOS Slack by emailing help@finos.org for an invitation or by visiting https://finos-lf.slack.com/ if you're a FINOS or Linux Foundation team member.
+Join the FINOS Project, SIG and wider community conversation in the FINOS Slack by signing up at https://finos-lf.slack.com/.
+Don't hesitate to reach out to help@finos.org for any issues when joining Slack.
+The FINOS Community wide channel on Slack is reachable directly at https://finos-lf.slack.com/messages/finos-community/.

 ## License